 See also: - Black bean soup to welcome fall on Meatless Monday - White beans and kale with parsnips on Meatless Monday - Traditional potato salad, vegan-style, for a cookout side dish on Meatless Monday

 2 medium onions 3-4 tablespoons olive oil 6 cloves garlic 2 15-ounce cans tomato sauce 1 cup molasses 4 teaspoons ground mustard 2 teaspoons salt 1/2 teaspoon ground allspice 3 small bay leaves (or two large) 4 15-ounce cans white beans

 1. Preheat the oven to 350 degrees F; rinse and drain your canned beans.

+2. Finely chop the onions.
+3. Heat the olive oil over medium-high heat in a large, oven-safe pot.
 4. Add the onion to the heated oil.
 Saute for ten to twelve minutes, until the onion is golden-brown -- caramelized -- but not burned.

 Just like this!

 If you like this story, consider signing up for our email newsletters.